pumaka/3RS_BallOnPlate/README.md

 Basic platform for 3rps parallel manipulator, otherwise known as ball-on-plate.
 Which is a simpler version of [Stewart Platform](https://en.wikipedia.org/wiki/Stewart_platform)

 This project was made to reduce some of the tedious works that people have to face when carrying out the project.
-Anyone is free to exploit this project as much as one might want.
+Anyone is free to exploit this project as much as one might want. but, please don't do anything with the video.

 ## Requirements